Cucumber, Muskmelon, and Watermelon

 Cucumbers may be direct seeded or transplanted.
 Because of the long season required for muskmelon and watermelon, transplants are used.
 Transplants are preferred for early crops.
 The plants should be about 3 weeks old, with just 1-2 true leaves, at transplanting time.
 Older transplants that have begun to run are difficult to handle and suffer greater transplant shock.

 Recommended spacing for slicing cucumbers, muskmelons and watermelons is 2' between plants and 6' between rows.
-Pickling cucumbers should be direct seeded to 6-8" between plants and 3-6' between rows, depending on the cultivar.
+Pickling cucumbers should be direct-seeded at 6-8" between plants and 3-6' between rows, depending on the cultivar.
 Most cultivars should be planted at 3' between rows.

 Seedless watermelons require special growing conditions.
 Seedless cultivars are sterile because they are triploid, and this negatively affects their germination ability.
 They require high temperatures (85-95°F) during germination, and excess soil moisture should be avoided.
-To ensure fruit set, a diploid (seeded) or a “pollenizer”, variety must be planted among seedless watermelons in a ratio of at least 1 pollenizer to 3 seedless plants.
-Growers have moved to using “pollenizer” varieties because they produce a large amount of male flowers with viable pollen, are less competitive and take up less field space than diploids (seeded) varieties.
-Different pollinizer configurations can be used successfully; however, placing pollenizers in row with seedless varieties at like spacing or interplanting pollinizers between every 3rd and 4th seedless plant tends to promote better yields compared to dedicating separate rows of pollinizers.
-The later may be done for growing triploid (seedless) and diploid (seeded) varieties within the same field.
+To ensure fruit set, a diploid (seeded) vaitety or a “pollenizer” variety must be planted among seedless watermelons in a ratio of at least 1 for every 3 seedless plants.
+Growers have moved to using “pollenizer” instead of diploid varieties because they are bred to produce a large number of male flowers with viable pollen, are less competitive and take up less field space than diploids varieties.
+Different pollinizer configurations can be used successfully; however, placing pollenizers in-row with seedless varieties at like spacing or interplanting pollinizers between every 3rd and 4th seedless plant tends to promote better yields compared to dedicating separate rows of pollinizers.
+The latter strategy is preferred if growing triploid (seedless) and diploid (seeded) varieties within the same field.

 Field Culture

 Early and total yields are increased with black plastic mulch.
-For summer plantings when day time temperatures are 85°F or greater, more growers are using white plastic mulch to avoid high soil temperatures that develop under black plastic and cause sunburn or crop loss on delicate transplants.
+For summer plantings when day time temperatures are 85°F or greater, more growers are using white-on-black plastic mulch to avoid high soil temperatures that develop under black plastic.
 Before the plastic is laid, be sure the soil is fertilized and the soil surface is smooth.
 The plastic should fit snugly against the surface.
 Do not lay plastic on dry soil; either irrigate or wait for rain to ensure the soil is moist prior to laying the mulch.
-In conjunction with plastic mulching, using hoops and spunbonded row covers will provide earlier and higher yields, while also helping to control insects such as striped cucumber beetle.
-Apply the covers at the time of planting and leave on until the time for pollination by bees (bloom).
+In conjunction with plastic mulching, using hoops and spunbonded row covers early in the season will provide earlier and higher yields, while also helping to control insects such as striped cucumber beetle.
+Apply the covers at the time of planting and leave on until flowers are present to allow for pollination by bees.
 These crops can withstand high temperatures under the covers.
-A sufficient number of pollinating insects should be present to insure adequate fruit set in cucumber and melons.
+A sufficient number of pollinating insects should be present to ensure adequate fruit set in cucumber and melons.
 One strong hive of honeybees per acre as flowers just begin to open is recommended.

-High tunnel cucumbers have been grown successfully with various spacings.
-A common spacing is using 18-24” in-row spacing on beds with single rows.
-However, beds with single rows using 12” in-row spacing and beds with double rows using staggered 24” spacing have both been used.
-Between-row spacing should be 4-6 feet.
-Match spacing with needs, varieties and management systems.
+Protected culture cucumbers have been grown successfully with various spacings.
+A common spacing is 18-24” in-row spacing on beds with single rows.
+However, single rows using 12” in-row spacing and double rows using staggered 24” spacing are both used.
+Between-row spacing should be 4-6'.
+Match spacing with needs, varieties, pruning, and management systems.

 Harvest and Storage